 Course objective: This is a review course on intermediate high school mathematics.
-It covers polynomials, rational and radical expressions, complex numbers, linear and quadratic equations (and graphs), systems of equations, set and function notation, conic sections, exponential and logarithmic functions, and sequences and series.
-You will be expected to develop a facility with these topics that permits you to enroll in college-level math courses.
+It covers linear, exponential, and logarithmic functions, complex numbers, exponents and radicals, quadratic equations and inequalities, factors and roots of polynomials.
+You will be expected to develop a facility with these topics at a level that permits you to enroll in college-level math courses.

 I will assume that you have seen this material in high school already and you need practice to refresh and hone your skills.
-The course will be very much based on problem solving.
-We will solve some problems together in class, but you will also have to solve lots of problems outside of class.
-Problem solving skills are developed by practicing a lot, not by watching other people solving problems.
+The course will be very much based on problem solving and you will do a lot of it on your own.
+We will solve some problems together in class, but you will also have to solve many problems outside of class.